zachinjapan/my-gatsby-blog/content/blog/count++ != ++count/index.md

 ## In my own words

-> {variable}++ can be used when you don't reference the increased variable in that function call, and ++{variable} is useful when you need to reference the incremented variable immediately. -Zach Stone
+> {variable}++ can be used when you don't reference the increased variable in that function call, and ++{variable} is valid when you need to reference the incremented variable immediately. -Zach Stone

-Technically, pre incrementent is also faster since it is not creating a new variable each time.
+Technically, pre increment is also faster since it is not creating a new variable each time.

-## How do you decide whether to use pre or post increment?
+## How do you decide whether to use pre or post-increment?

 Feel free to contact me using my [website](https://zstone.dev).